BCAA VMINO Vegan Aminos

-Each time a product is produced, it is tested by a third party independent laboratory to ensure that it contains no banned substances such as steroids, amphetamines, and 220 identified compounds prohibited by WADA and USADA.
-This ensures your safety and peace of mind for professional, Olympic and collegiate athletes taking Vmino.
+Each time a product is produced, a third party independent laboratory tests it for banned substances such as steroids, amphetamines, and 220 identified compounds that are prohibited in athletics.
+This ensures safety and peace of mind for athletes taking Vmino.

 Find Out What Our Customers Have to Say